-Belgravia’s hair loss specialists are often asked if it is possible to start a treatment course before they start losing their hair in order to prevent hair loss from affecting them.
+Hair specialists are often asked if it is possible to start a treatment course before they start losing their hair in order to prevent hair loss from affecting them.
 The answer to this is, no – the simple reason being, you may not have the genetic makeup for male pattern baldness!
-This type of hereditary hair loss can even skip generations if it does run in the family, so following an unnecessary treatment regime ‘just in case’ is not advised.
-Should any signs of thinning or a receding hairline start to become noticeable, however, at that point a professional diagnosis should be sought and – where appropriate – personalised treatment recommendations will be made at that point.
+This type of hereditary shedding can even skip generations if it does run in the family, so following an unnecessary treatment regime ‘just in case’ is not advised.
+Should any signs of thinning or a receding hairline start to become noticeable, however, at that point a professional diagnosis should be sought and – where appropriate – personalised treatment recommendations can be made at that point.

-There are currently two clinically-proven, MHRA-licensed and FDA-approved hair loss treatments for male pattern baldness; one comes in tablet form (finasteride 1mg) and inhibits DHT production, the other, which complements this, is a topical vasodilator named minoxidil.
-Applied directly to the scalp where it is needed, this solution opens up potassium channels in the scalp and encourages regrowth.
+There are currently two clinically-proven, MHRA-licensed and FDA-approved hair loss treatments for male pattern baldness; one comes in tablet form (finasteride 1mg) and inhibits DHT production, the other, which complements this, is a topical vasodilator named high strength minoxidil.
+Applied directly to the scalp where it is needed, this solution comes in a number of formulations, all of which are understood to open up potassium channels in the scalp and encourage hair growth.

 These treatments can be used on their own, individually, or alongside each other as long as the person using them is deemed suitable.
 They can also be used in tandem with additional hair growth supporting products.